Inflectra/spira-documentation/docs/Spira_User_Manual/Reports Center.md

 ### Test Case Summary Report

 This report displays all of the test cases defined for the current product in the order they appear in the test case list.
-The test case\'s details and execution status are displayed in a summary grid form with the test steps optionally displayed:
+The test case's details and execution status are displayed in a summary grid form with the test steps optionally displayed: